jericson/jericson.github.io/_posts/2021-09-06-git_rewrite_2.md

 I was underselling how much Git uses hashes.
-The "working tree" is really a Merkle tree in which each branch is a hash pointing to either a blog or a sub-tree, which is itself a Merkle tree.
+The "working tree" is really a Merkle tree in which each branch is a hash pointing to either a file or a sub-tree, which is itself a Merkle tree.
 This is convenient because it means we can access anything from an individual file to the entire project tree (and everything in between) with a single number.
 Netlify can find our content, including all the old